-When surveying the opening repertoire of my students, I make one discovery on a regular base: The move Robert Fischer once crowned as the best option for White is not necessarily the best choice for everyone.
+When surveying the opening repertoire of my students, I make one discovery on a regular basis: The move Robert Fischer once crowned as the best option for White is not necessarily the best choice for everyone.
 As it turned out, 1.e4 was more of a burden than it was an asset in many cases.
 Let me introduce you to my thoughts on that subject:

 Coincidence at the beginning